ryancanhelpyou/web-launcher/README.md

 ## Sass
 The CSS preprocessor in Web Launcher is Sass and we use the [libsass](http://libsass.org/) variant since it does not require Ruby and is much faster than the Ruby version.
 Read more about Sass [here](http://sass-lang.com/).

 Sass files are separated in the folders `/pages`, `/modules`, `/utilities` and `/base`.
 The styles in `/base` contains the base styling from [Bitters](http://bitters.bourbon.io/) - change these styles as needed in your project.
 When adding new Sass files, remember to add a reference to it in `main.scss`.
-All Sass files will be compiled into one big CSS file called `main.css`
+All Sass files will be compiled into one big CSS file called `main.css`.

 #### Bourbon
 Bourbon is a popular and lightweight mixin library for Sass.
 Use it as little or as much as you wish.
 Since a lot of people use it, it is easy to find help online.
 Bourbon also has [excellent documentation](http://bourbon.io/docs/).